-Design is a useful bridge to integrate systems thinking into everyday organizational learning.80 Hence, some see the popularity of design thinking combined with evidence based policy making as a way to rejuvenate interest in systems thinking in the public sector.81 Still, design thinking tends to deal with events, problems and the application of tools (we have all be subject to the sticky not storms of "creative problem solving").
-It concentrates on action, prototyping ('thinking through doing') and usually it is considered to belong to Simon's rational-technical problem solving logic.82 In many cases, the feedback loop from an implementation phase is weak (which is a clear break from traditional design practices).
-Furthermore, with rational problem solving, more complex changes in value distribution may be left unaccounted for as policy makers can choose the solution that satisfies current conditions which may not be the best solution.83 Hence, one can end up with piecemeal solutions on the surface of underlying structural policy problems.
-Service designers concentrating on second or third order design problems 84-systems integration-linked most often to wicked problems.85
+Design is a useful bridge to integrate systems thinking into everyday organizational learning.
+Hence, some see the popularity of design thinking combined with evidence based policy making as a way to rejuvenate interest in systems thinking in the public sector.
+Still, design thinking tends to deal with events, problems and the application of tools (we have all be subject to the sticky not storms of "creative problem solving").
+It concentrates on action, prototyping ('thinking through doing') and usually it is considered to belong to Simon's rational-technical problem solving logic.
+In many cases, the feedback loop from an implementation phase is weak (which is a clear break from traditional design practices).
+Furthermore, with rational problem solving, more complex changes in value distribution may be left unaccounted for as policy makers can choose the solution that satisfies current conditions which may not be the best solution.
+Hence, one can end up with piecemeal solutions on the surface of underlying structural policy problems.
+Service designers concentrating on second or third order design problems directly connected to user needs may neglect to deal with fourth order design problems.
+Systems integration-linked most often to wicked problems.

-For example, design methodologies employed by public sector innovation labs use rapid prototyping often, however, many of these solutions do not fit with the broader public service system.86 Thus, it is difficult to move beyond experimentation to long-term exploration.87 This can be exemplified by the Government of Alberta CoLab's systemic design guide (Box 6).
+For example, design methodologies employed by public sector innovation labs use rapid prototyping often, however, many of these solutions do not fit with the broader public service system.
+86 Thus, it is difficult to move beyond experimentation to long-term exploration.
+87 This can be exemplified by the Government of Alberta CoLab's systemic design guide (Box 6).
 While they use many systems thinking tools, they not deal with the implementation process, which in the public policy context can be the most difficult part due to feedback from traditional institutions, established bureaucratic procedures and short political lifecycles.